THE UNUSUAL AND UNEXPECTED INFLUENCE OF THE UNFAIRLY MALIGNED CHANEL GARDENIA + eight more examples of this exquisite, luscious flower

 GARDENIA / ISABEY

-Drunk at a giant mansion looking for the powder room (marbled, orchid-fringed; elaborate) this gardenia is the self- proclaimed leader of the pack, a gorgeous, sluttish gardenia with shampoo sheen, plush, blooming, and unaware that her shoulder strap has fallen down.
+Drunk at a giant mansion looking frantically for the powder room (marbled, orchid-fringed; elaborate) this gardenia is the obviously self- proclaimed leader of the pack, a gorgeous, sluttish gardenia with a patina of ingenue; sheening, plush, blooming: unaware that her shoulder strap has just fallen down.

-A revived classic from the 1920’s (though the formula smells more 1980’s big-haired to me), Isabey’s gardenia is sweet, curvaceous and is unique in containing actual gardenia essential oil, one of perfumery’s rarest essences.
+A revived classic from the 1920’s (though the formula smells more 1980’s big-haired to me), Isabey’s Gardenia is sweet, curvaceous, and is unique in supposedly containing actual gardenia essential oil, one of perfumery’s rarest essences.

 ELLENISIA/ PENHALIGONS (2005)